Table of Contents

 Tissue factor, also called TF or tissue thromboplastin, is the crucial trigger for the start of blood coagulation in the organism as it is liberated at the surface of the damaged cell.
 After the activation of coagulation factor X, it merges with coagulation factor V in the presence of Ca2+ to form the active prothrombin activator complex.

-The intrinsic pathway of blood coagulation is slightly more complex than the extrinsic one and lasts longer, mostly several minutes.
+The intrinsic pathway of blood coagulation is slightly more complex than the extrinsic 1 and lasts longer, mostly several minutes.

 If endothelial cells are damaged, the blood comes into contact with the collagenous fibers of the connective tissue around the endothelium of the blood vessels.
 Also, a lesion of the endothelial cells leads to damaged thrombocytes, which then release phospholipids.
 The coagulation factor XII is activated by the contact with the collagenous fibers, which leads to a sequence of reactions and finally to the activation of factor X. Just like in the extrinsic pathway, factor X merges with factor V forming the active prothrombin activator complex.